jkaflik/omros2-firmware/README.md

 ## Features

 - [x] ROS2 node using Micro-ROS
+  - [x] Auto-reconnect
+  - [ ] Power-related publishers
+  - [ ] IMU publisher
 - [x] Charging
 - [x] LED status
 - [x] IMU
 - [ ] Emergency mode

+## Usage

+### LED Status Indicators

+The firmware uses onboard NeoPixel LED(s) to display the current system status.
+Multiple status conditions can be active simultaneously and will be displayed in sequence.

+**LED Status Colors:**
+- **Green**: ROS connected
+- **Yellow**: Battery charging
+- **Magenta**: Battery discharging
+- **Red**: Battery low
+- **Blue**: IMU sensor failure

+When multiple statuses are active, each status will be shown for approximately 800ms with a 200ms black separator between them.
+The sequence will continue to cycle through all active statuses.

 ## Build